sopra-fs22-group-15/cozycave-client/README.md

 **Note: The front-end depends on having a running server and database - refer to the server repository instructions for running these.**

 ## Illustrations
+The user starts off at the landing page, with a search bar available and a navbar at the top (which presents the options to log in and register).
+Upon using the search bar or logging in, the user is redirected to the Results Page, with the navbar being extended with filter and sorting functionality.<br><br> If the user clicks on a listing, they are taken to the listing's page, which shows it in details (description, specifications, map location). <br><br>
+When a user logs in, the log in and register buttons on the navbar are replaced by their profile icon (if no picture is set yet, a default is provided, which can be changed).<br><br> If the user clicks on the profile icon, they are taken to the profile page, which has 3 tabs - Profile Details, MyApplications and MyListings.<br><br>
+Profile Details shows the user's details and option to change them.
+MyApplications shows all listings that the user applied to and the status of these applications.
+MyListings shows all listings that a user created and the students that applied to them, with the option to accept or deny them, as well as an option to create new listings<br><br>
+If a user is logged in, the Navbar will also have the GatherTogether button - this takes the user to the GatherTogether page, where they can then connect with other students.

 ## Roadmap
 ### EXTENDED TRAVEL DIRECTIONS